 What better way to develop knowledge, build understanding and inspire curiosity about diverse places, natural environments and physical processes than first hand - outside of the classroom – on a farm in an Area of Outstanding Natural Beauty.
 Observations can be made about features in the environment, describing places, making maps, conducting field studies and recognising why people may seek to manage them in a sustainable way.

 The outdoors is our classroom however, we do have a couple of 'classroom' options, varying from the rustic to the more typical, WiFi connected, carpeted variety.
-We have our African style Bush Camp shelter which can accommodate up to 100 students, complete with gas lighting, wood burner and generator for any presentations.
+We have our African style Bush Camp shelter, complete with gas lighting, wood burner and generator for any presentations.
 There is no internet connection or mobile reception making it the perfect place to really get away from it all but still have shelter, tables and power for a laptop and projector.
-We also have a more traditional classroom with all the mod-cons in a converted barn with room for smaller groups or up to 20.
+We also have a more traditional classroom with all the mod-cons in a converted barn with room for smaller groups.

 All staff working with groups are fully first aid trained and certified.

 Our lodge bedrooms are accessible and one of them has an accessible wet room.
 The site is accessible using an off road wheelchair.
 Everybody is welcome.
 Simply let us know your specific requirements.

 We cater for children with special educational needs.
 Please contact us directly so we can discuss ways to make your programme appropriate and enjoyable for all.

 Come and visit us here in Somerset or we can come to you for school-based training.
 This is learning outside the classroom at its very best.